Ditectrev/DP-203/README.md

 - [ ] Box 1: synapsesal.
 Box 2: synapsesal.
 - [x] Box 1: % %local.
 Box 2: synapsesal.

-### HOTSPOT You have an Azure subscription that contains an Azure Databricks workspace named databricks1 and an Azure Synapse Analytics workspace named synapse1.
+### You have an Azure subscription that contains an Azure Databricks workspace named databricks1 and an Azure Synapse Analytics workspace named synapse1.
 The synapse1 workspace contains an Apache Spark pool named pool1.
 You need to share an Apache Hive catalog of pool1 with databricks1.
 What should you do?

 ![Question 157](images/question157.jpg)